samborges0910/temperature-stabilization-assignment/README.md

 # Start of Instructions

-This program is a simple temperature-stabilization system that uses using TCP sockets over the network to exchange temperature between a central process and external processes, until the temperature is stable.
+This program is a simple temperature-stabilization system that uses TCP sockets over the network to exchange temperature between a central process and external processes, until the temperature is stable.
 To run the program, follow the instructions below:

 1. Download the files from the repository (tcp_server.c , tcp_client.c , utils.c , utils.h), and also make sure to run the program in a linux or unix environment